tedchen0001/OSCP-Notes/Off_Sec_PG/Shiftdel(WIP).md

 ```

 Acroding to the nmap scan results, we can confirm that wordpress is running on 80 port.
-Using wpscan to check vulnerabilities and
+Using wpscan tool to check vulnerabilities and
 we find two users: ```admin``` and ```intern```.

 ```